gulfiliz/gulfiliz.github.io/_posts/2025-04-01-topological-phases.md

 For the toric code: $$\gamma = \ln 2$$.

-The topological phase is characterized by the structure of its long-range entanglement — the topological entanglement entropy is a universal signature.
+The topological phase is characterized by the structure of its long-range entanglement: the topological entanglement entropy is a universal signature.

-This connects topological order to quantum information — topological phases are phases with specific patterns of quantum entanglement.
+This connects topological order to quantum information: topological phases are phases with specific patterns of quantum entanglement.

 **The classification program:**

-The full classification of topological phases — including interactions, all symmetries, all spatial dimensions — is one of the great open problems in condensed matter physics.
+The full classification of topological phases, including interactions, all symmetries, all spatial dimensions, is one of the great open problems in condensed matter physics.